aquasecurity/tracee/docs/index.md

 # Tracee: Runtime Security and Forensics using eBPF

-Tracee is a Runtime Security and forensics tool for Linux.
-It uses Linux **eBPF technology** to trace your system and applications **at runtime**, and analyzes collected events in order to detect **suspicious behavioral patterns**.
-It is usually delivered as a docker container, but there are other ways you can use it (even create your own customized tracee container).
+Tracee is a runtime security and forensics tool for Linux based cloud deployments.
+It uses **eBPF** to trace the host OS and applications **at runtime**, and analyzes collected events in order to detect **suspicious behavioral patterns**.
+It can be run as a daemon-set in your kubernetes environment, but is flexible to be run for many purposes any Linux based hosts.
+It can be delivered via helm, as a docker container, or as a small set of static binaries.

+The goal of Tracee is to serve as an easy to use and effective solution for learning when cloud native attacks occur in your environment.
+By leveraging Aqua's advanced security research, performant eBPF based detection, and cloud native first approach Tracee makes runtime detection accesible, powerful, and effective.

 Watch a quick video demo of Tracee: